 The Goodwin story began in 1881, when two brothers, James J. Goodwin and Rev. Francis Goodwin, developed this classic structure as a landmark apartment building.
 Originally developed as an upscale apartment building and later converted to a hotel, The Goodwin was a classic and prestigious address from the start.
-With a star-studded history, characters like J.P.
-Morgan resided there during visits to his hometown, and it has retained its sophistication and appeal ever since.
+J.P.
+Morgan resided here during visits to his hometown, and The Goodwin has retained its sophistication and appeal ever since.
 The hotel was converted in the late 1980s in conjunction with the Goodwin Square project, its façade was preserved from the apartment building, and has become an iconic Hartford landmark.

 Simply put, The Goodwin is a one-of-a-kind boutique hotel in Hartford focused entirely on providing exceptional guest experiences.
 Expect an attention to detail and emphasis on service that is refreshingly genuine.
 Ensuring each guest’s stay is truly memorable is something we take great pride in.